 - To prompt both introspection and action ask “what sort of leader am I now, and what sort of leader do I want to be in the future?”

-Tell your own story.
 Humans are wired for stories and compelling narratives.
 As well as articulating the vision and strategy for the business, how do you articulate your own story?
 What do you reveal to others, on a larger stage?

-Lean towards over-communicating.
-Leaders are 9 X more likely to be criticised for under communicating than over communicating.
+Good communication requires repetition.
+Research shows that leaders are 9 X more likely to be criticised for under communicating than over communicating.
 Those who say too little come across as unclear and uncaring.
 When you’re tired of your message, it’s probably just starting to land.

-Be direct, clear and concise.
 Don’t ramble.
 It’s no good having great ideas if you can’t articulate and communicate them in a way that is clear and compelling to others.
 Leaders take people on a journey.
 They need to be able to easily understand in what direction they are going and what the plan is to get there.

 Don’t panic, or lose your temper.
 Leaders don’t get flustered easily.
 They don’t fly off the handle.
 They maintain a cool, calm composure even if they’re vexing or deeply concerned inside.
 Great leaders are thoughtful and deliberate, not impulsive and reactive.

-Don’t be afraid to say “I don’t know”.
 In a complex world, it’s impossible for leaders to have all the answers.
 Calibrate your confidence.
 If you don’t know the answer to something, don’t be afraid to admit it and empower your team to help you discover the answer.

-Dress accordingly.
 This is a loaded topic.
 Steve Jobs opted for a black roll neck.
 Mark Zuckerberg wears the same style T-shirt every day to avoid decision fatigue and boost productivity.
 Brian Armstrong, the CEO of cryptocurrency exchange Coinbase, now regularly dons a suit and tie, presumably in an effort to enhance the reputation of the industry.

 For decades [we] have been asked what women can do to convey a more powerful leadership presence.
 Questions tend to focus on the cosmetics: the right clothes, a firm handshake, a confident tone of voice, whether a woman should carry a purse, even whether plastic surgery can be helpful!
 Yet decades of exposure to a wide range of extraordinary leaders have shown both of us that the key component of leadership presence is the opposite of cosmetic: it lies in the capacity to be fully present for a task for a conversation, for the moment, for an opportunity.
 Present for your larger purpose in the world.